-MUS 204: Jazz Ensemble Credits: 1

-Prereq: Approval of instructor.
+MUS 204: Jazz Ensemble Credits: 1 Lecture/Lab Hours: 2 Prereq: Approval of instructor.
 Recommended: Audition.
 Comments: May be repeated any number of times for credit.
-Semester Offered: Fall, Spring, Summer

-Description: This course is the performance of stage band literature from swing to contemporary periods.
+Semester Offered: Fall, Spring, Summer Description: This course is the performance of stage band literature from swing to contemporary periods.
 Students will study jazz concepts, including improvisation.
-Public performances are required.
+Public performances

-MUS 220: Musical Theatre Credits: 3
+MUS 220: Musical Theatre

-Comments: May be repeated for a maximum of 6 credits.
+Credits: 3 Lecture Hours: 3 Comments: May be repeated for a maximum of 6 credits.
 Semester Offered: Spring Description: This course provides students with the opportunity to study vocal and theatrical technique in a musical theatre context.
+Descinations: